-After completing six semesters of high school, ask your school counselor to upload an official transcript to the NCAA Eligibility Center.
-If you have attended more than one high school or took courses from more than one program, the NCAA Eligibility Center needs an official transcript from all high school(s) or program(s).
+After completing four semesters of high school, ask your school counselor to upload an official transcript to your NCAA Eligibility Center account.
+If you have attended more than one high school or took courses from more than one program, the NCAA Eligibility Center needs an official transcript from all high school(s) or program(s) you attended.
 You also will need to ask your school counselor to send your final transcript with proof of graduation once you have completed high school.
 Please note: The NCAA Eligibility Center does not accept grades from one high school or program transcribed on another high school's transcript.

-High schools have the capability to upload transcripts directly to a student's account from the High School Portal for free.
+High schools have the capability to upload transcripts directly to a student's account for free from the High School Portal.
 As with other electronic transcript providers, this process is much quicker than using the U.S. Postal Service or any overnight delivery method.
 Students should contact their school counselor to ask for their transcript to be uploaded or sent electronically through one of the approved e-transcript providers listed below:

-- National Transcript Center/ Pearson Edustructure.
+- National Transcript Center.

 - Parchment.

 - Scrip-Safe/Credentials.

 - Scribbles Software.

-- ConnectEDU.

 - USMO ET.

+- XAP

-- XAP.
+- Naviance.

+- State of Georgia: DIRECT.